 The thrower, at the moment of delivering the ball, shall face the field of play and part of each foot shall be either on the touch line or the ground outside the touch line.
 The thrower shall use both hands equally and shall deliver the ball from behind and over his or her head.
 The throw-in shall be taken from the point where it crossed the touch line, being thrown in any direction by a player of the team opposite to that of the player who last touched the ball.
 The ball shall be in play from the throw as soon as it enters the field of play.
+If, on the throw-in, the ball fails to enter the field of play before it touches the ground, the ball is awarded to the opponent at the spot of the initial throw-in.
 A goal may not be scored directly from a throw-in.